Skip to main content

 }

-4. Running a Fiber app in net/http
+5. Running a full Fiber app inside net/http (FiberApp)

 You can wrap a full Fiber app inside net/http: